 The Tax Cuts and Jobs Act not only brought tax reform but also an additional option of filing your taxes as a nonresident of the state where you work.

 If you live in one of these five states (Arizona, D.C., Nevada, Tennessee or New Hampshire) and work remotely for a company headquartered in one of these states, you will file your tax return with the state where the company is headquartered.
-Tax withholding for employees working remotely, even if you are living in another state, will be sent to that state.
-Meaning, no state income tax paid twice.
+Tax withholding for employees working remotely, even if you are living in another or a different state, will be sent to that state.
+Meaning, no state income tax is paid twice.

 By working remotely, you may be entitled to tax relief, but it is up to you or your employer to file and claim such relief.
 This depends on where you live and the laws in place within that state.
 It’s important to notify your employer where you’re living so it can withhold taxes from the correct state.

 If you live in a state with income tax and work remotely for a company outside of one of these states, chances are good that you will be required to pay taxes in some form like personal income tax or state tax return.